richonguzman/LoRa_APRS_Tracker/README.md

 - Bluetooth capabilities to connect Android + APRSDroid and use it as TNC.
 - Led Notifications for Tx and Messages Received
 - Sound Notifications with YL44 Buzzer Module
-- Wx data with BME280 Module showed on screen and transmited as Wx Telemetry.
+- Wx data with BME280 Module showed on Screen and transmited as Wx Telemetry.
 ____________________________________________________

 # WIKI